Rob's plants

 The flowers of fig trees are pollinated by tiny female fig wasps that crawl into the cavities in which the flowers grow.
 Pollination is a side effect of the desire to deposit eggs in the ovary.
 As the figs develop, the larva develop and grow into adult wasps who mate and fly off to complete another cycle.
 However, modern varieties are parthenocarpic, which means that such pollination is not required.

-In our garden, this plant grows in the following area: left fence border
+In our garden, this plant grows in the following areas: left fence border, houston front yard

 About my plant portraits